-Whether you are looking for a midrange DSLR to fulfill your enthusiasm for photography or you are an entry-level pro, comparing the Canon 80D vs Nikon D7200 proves they are great contenders.
+Whether you are looking for a mid-range DSLR to fulfil your enthusiasm for photography or you are an entry-level pro, comparing the Canon 80D vs Nikon D7200 proves they are great contenders.
 In fact, you might have trouble distinguishing between the features to determine which is the better option.
 Understanding the features of each camera can help you choose the one that works best for you.

 Although the 80D and D7200 fall into the same category as a midrange DSLR, they are each their own entity.
 Of course, there are many similarities between the two, but it is their differences that set them apart from one another.
 There is no doubt that each is an upgrade from their predecessors.
 Compared to previous models, both the 80D and D7200 prove that upgrades are sometimes well worth it.

 Keep in mind that as midrange DSLRs, you’re going to pay more compared to entry-level DSLRs.
 However, they are worth the purchase price if you are looking for something to improve the look of portraits, street photos, sports photos, and more.
 For professional-looking images that are clean and crisp, the Canon 80D and Nikon D7200 do not disappoint.

 Each has its own set of pros and cons.
 Understanding what features, pros, and cons each can offer can help you decide on the one that is right for you.
 Whereas the Canon 80D might prove the right choice for some, the Nikon D7200 might pique the interest of others.
 It all boils down to what you’re willing to spend and what features matter most to you.